Updated April 6, 2023

 A single block represents the control system here.
-Because the output is controlled by different inputs, this name has been given to the control system.
+Because different inputs control the output, this name has been given to the control system.
 We will use some mechanism to vary this data.
-We will look at the blocks inside the control system and how to adjust this feedback in order to get the desired response in the next segment of open-loop and closed-loop control systems.
+We will look at the blocks inside the control system and adjust this feedback to get the desired response in the next segment of open-loop and closed-loop control systems.

 Part 1 – Control System Interview Questions (Basics)

 This first part covers the basic Interview Questions.